-- Audit Committee: reviews the Internal Audit Plan to ensure its adequacy, reports on systems of accounting, internal controls and risk management systems, and compliance with regulatory and legal requirements, including litigation.
-Additionally, the Audit Committee reviews accounting, valuation and tax policies, as well as the quality and accuracy of all financial reporting. - Risk Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by providing guidance regarding risk governance and the development of the risk profile and capital adequacy, including the regular review of major risk exposures and recommending approval by the Board of overall risk appetite thresholds. - Executive Committee: The Executive Committee ('EXCO') is chaired by the CEO of CSUK.
-The members of the EXCO include the various heads of the business who form part of the management team, providing day-to-day direction for the business. - Credit Risk Committee: The members of the Credit Risk Committee consist of senior management.
+- Executive Committee (ExCo): Chaired by the CEO of CSUK, ExCo is ultimately responsible for the management of the CSUK business and the execution of the strategy set by the Board.
+As a decision making forum, it may receive proposals escalated from other executive committees or from business unit managers. - Credit Risk Committee: The members of the Credit Risk Committee consist of senior management.
 It meets to discuss issues and risks relating to the credit exposures arising from the business activities.
 In addition to considering credit exposures, the committee also considers adherence to the Credit Risk Appetite, review of the CSUK loan book, 'pipeline deals', credit approvals and breaches, and conducts periodic stress testing of the Banking Book. - ALM Capital Allocation and Risk Management Committee ('ALM CARMC'): The CSUK ALM CARMC is chaired by the CSUK CFO.
 It is responsible for the management of Asset and Liability Management ('ALM') risks, including: the CSUK capital and liquidity position vs. internal and external limits; current, future and stressed liquidity and capital positions of CSUK; and, the impact of current and future regulatory changes on the capital and liquidity position.

-Additionally, ALM CARMC advises the CSUK Board in respect of capital and liquidity stress testing, capital and liquidity buffers and the setting of risk controls, and has oversight of the ICAAP and ILAAP processes.

-- Operational Risk ('OpRisk') and Compliance Committee: The OpRisk and Compliance Committee is responsible for maintaining sound and robust controls by acting as a central business governance committee to discuss, understand, measure and assess key operational and compliance risks to the Business and to assist EXCO in the management of these risks.
+Additionally, ALM CARMC advises the CSUK Board RC in respect of capital and liquidity stress testing, capital and liquidity buffers and the setting of risk thresholds, and has oversight of the ICAAP and ILAAP processes. - Operational Risk ('OpRisk') and Compliance Committee: The OpRisk and Compliance Committee is responsible for maintaining sound and robust controls by acting as a central business governance committee to discuss, understand, measure and assess key operational and compliance risks to the Business and to assist EXCO in the management of these risks.
 The committee recommends risk appetite controls for OpRisk, monitors Key Risk Indicators ('KRIs') and Key Control Indicators ('KCIs'), periodically assesses the effectiveness of the Operational Risk Framework to ensure ongoing compliance with internal requirements and regulations, and serves as a forum for discussing and escalating emerging risks. - Product Approval Committee ('PAC'): The PAC is the main forum for considering all matters relating to new investment products and services developed and/or offered for sale by the Private Bank.
-The responsibility and authority of the Committee is to review, identify and consider potential issues that may affect the sale of any product or service. - Scenario Analysis Committee (SAC): The purpose of SAC is to review and approve scenarios and the overall stress testing framework for the entity, including model design and oversight of model governance.
+The responsibility and authority of the Committee is to review, identify and consider potential issues that may affect the sale of any product or service. - Scenario Analysis Committee (SAC): The purpose of SAC is to review and approve scenarios and the overall stress testing framework for the entity, including model design and oversight of model governance, including SR11-7 compliance.
 In particular, the SAC will approve the stress test models for inclusion into the ICAAP.